fortythreesam/FourthYearProject/report/report.md

 | -------------------- | --------- | ------- | -------- | -------- |
 |                      | 18.674547 | 5.13726 | 0.005993 | 0.216856 |

-Again, one of the executions under these circumstace produced a result where a single filter worked best.
+Again, one of the executions under these circumstances produced a result where a single filter worked best.
 Execution number one shows the first problem with EA's.
 The result of using just the rich texture filter performed better in all metrics on the image used in the EA.
 This shows the optimal solution was not found.
 Interestingly, the rich texture filter on its own did not perform better on all unseen test images.
-The metrics for this projects method fell in between the results of the two filters, with one or the other achieving better results.
+The metrics for this project's method fell in between the results of the two filters, with one or the other achieving better results.

 ##### 5.3.1.3 Third Test